NonoNonoNooo/Build-a-Data-Science-Web-App-with-Streamlit-and-Python/README.md

 Displaying filtered data on a 3D interactive map Continue working with the 3D interactive map
 Graphs and bar graphs
-Select data using drop-down lists"
+Select data using drop-down lists